Gpreciat/dataTRICKS/projects/samplingSolutionSpace/README.md

 This repository provides a comprehensive collection of sampling algorithms for metabolic models, including methods such as CHRR (Coordinate Hit-and-Run with Rounding).
 These algorithms allow for uniform sampling of the flux space, enabling researchers to gain insights into metabolic network behavior.

-## Usage
+## Getting Started

-The sampling algorithms available in this repository can also be found in the [COBRA Toolbox](https://github.com/opencobra/cobratoolbox), a widely used platform for constraint-based modeling of metabolic networks.
+You can also find scripts and functions related to this project in the [COBRA Toolbox](https://github.com/opencobra/cobratoolbox).
+For a detailed guide, please refer to the [COBRA Toolbox Documentation](https://github.com/opencobra/cobratoolbox/blob/master/docs/source/notes/COBRAModelFields.md).

 ### Identifying Significant Reactions